 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-The Company's exposure to credit risk is limited to the carrying value of the cash and cash equivalents, short-term investments, and accounts receivable on the consolidated statement of financial position.
+The Company's exposure to credit risk is limited to the carrying value of the cash and cash equivalents, short-term investments, and accounts receivable and receivables on the Orta Truva Transaction on the consolidated statement of financial position.

 The Company manages exposure to credit risk primarily through maintaining its cash and short-term investments with high credit quality banking institutions in Canada, the USA and Türkiye.
 Credit risk is mitigated on these financial instruments in accordance with the Company's investment policy.
+The receivables on the Orta Truva Transaction are backed by bank guarantees.
+These guarantees provide a level of assurance regarding the collectability of the receivables, mitigating the credit risk associated with the counterparties.